RDS-95/portfolio/README.md

 In this repo, I have included some personal projects (large and small).

-# DiceGameStrategy.ipynb

-This notebook investigates the optimal strategy for a particular dice game.
-An answer is derived both analytically and computationally.

 # GANs-MScThesis.pdf

 A copy of my research thesis (received 92%).
 Submitted as part of a Master of Science degree in Financial and Computational Mathematics at University College Cork.